Advance Directive Lawyer in Virginia

 Contrary to popular belief, estate planning covers much more than just what happens to your property after you die.
 A thorough estate plan can help you make the most of your opportunities and protect your autonomy during your lifetime as well.
 One of the tools estate planners use to help with this is an advance health care directive.

 With an advance directive, you can control your medical care decisions even if you are in a situation where you are incapacitated and unable to communicate with health care providers.
-Jennifer Porter Law, PLLC prepares custom-tailored advance directives for clients in Northern Virginia, Maryland, and DC.
+Jennifer Porter Law, PLLC prepares custom-tailored advance directives for clients in Virginia, Maryland, and DC.
 We take the time to explain your options and the potential effects of your choices so that you will receive the right care if and when the time comes.

 Two Types of Protection